chaswiso/Portfolio/Test Plan.md

 - tech lead
 ## Dependencies
 > Are there any known constraints on testing?
+- builds
 - resources
 - deadlines
 ## Risks and Assumptions
-> Define any known risks and possible solutions for mitigation
+> Define any known risks and possible contingency plans for mitigation

 ## Tools